 How Retailers Can Improve Online Sales and User Experience

-The more control retailers have over their domain (both literally and figuratively), the better success they will have building a virtual trademark and extending their merchandising reach in the hyper-competitive online retail space.
+The more control retailers have over their domain (both literally and figuratively), the better success they will have in building a virtual trademark and extending their merchandising reach in the hyper-competitive online retail space.

 The digital shelf is different, and it must be activated to capture all of the online sales opportunities.
 We encourage retailers to ask their salespeople for modern merchandising content that can help bring brands to life.
-Think of digital activation like offering 50-milliliter bottles at the counter—successful exposure will increase exploration, trial, and incremental sales.
+Think of digital activation like offering 50-millilitre bottles at the counter—successful exposure will increase exploration, trial, and incremental sales.

 By creating a strong digital presence, retailers can take control of the online sales experience, including added space for supplier digital activations and more access to sales data.
 This data can be shared with their wholesaler and supplier partners to enhance product offerings, promotions, and subsequently, customer relationships.
-Additionally, by thinking creatively and offering store-controlled delivery options and programs, retailers can protect their franchise and prevent further marketplace consolidation.
-It’s also important for retailers to increase delivery efficiencies and clearly communicate expected delivery times, as we all suffer from the Amazon Prime expectations of one- or two-day shipping.
+Additionally, by thinking creatively and offering store-controlled delivery options and programs, retailers can protect their franchises and prevent further marketplace consolidation.
+It’s also important for retailers to increase delivery efficiencies and communicate expected delivery times, as we all suffer from Amazon Prime expectations of one- or two-day shipping.

 While digital activation has grown exponentially, it is by no means replacing the paramount in-store experience.
 Thus, when creating a digital strategy, retailers must keep in mind that consumers often shop (and research) online before making in-store purchases.
 Keeping the online and in-store messaging consistent encourages a frictionless interaction between the in-person experience and online sales.